 - How do we deal with multiple presentation platforms?

 Many of these techniques are already accepted “knowns & norms“.
 They don’t necessarily need to be re-discovered or rigorously tested.

 - They’re used in assessing a Site Evaluation and identifying the Content Inventory.

 - They exist as standards and usage patterns, like the CSS Styleguide and Best Practices.

 - They’re implemented in the Sitemap, in Wireframes, and in a Demo Site.

 By the same token, we’re still working out some of the UX logistics of designing for a Mobile platform.
 Technology is a moving target.

-UX Design is an ongoing iterative process
+Usability Design is an ongoing iterative process

 UxP takes the customer information gathered by Marketing.